otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-authentication-rbac-api-testing.md

 router.post("/", jwtAuth, validatePostInstitution, createInstitution);
 router.get("/", getInstitutions);
 router.get("/:id", getInstitution);
-router.put("/:id", jwtAuth, validatePutInstitution, updateInstitution);
+router.put("/:id", validatePutInstitution, updateInstitution);
-router.delete("/:id", jwtAuth, deleteInstitution);
+router.delete("/:id", deleteInstitution);

 export default router;
 ```

-> **Note:** The `jwtAuth` middleware is used to protect the `createInstitution`, `updateInstitution`, and `deleteInstitution` routes.
+> **Note:** The `jwtAuth` middleware is used to protect the `createInstitution` route.
 It means that only authenticated users can access these routes.

 ---